mrackwitz/CLIntegracon/README.md

   # Ensure that all the helpers are included in this context
   describe_cli 'coffee-maker' do

+    # Setup our subject
-    subject do
+    subject do |s|
+      # Provide a display name (optional, default would be 'subject')
+      s.name = 'coffee-maker'

-      # Setup our subject and provide a display name, and the real command line
+      # Provide the real command line (required)
-      CLIntegracon::Subject.new('coffee-maker', "bundle exec ruby spec/fixtures/bin/coffeemaker.rb").tap do |subject|
+      s.executable = 'bundle exec ruby spec/fixtures/bin/coffeemaker.rb"'

       # Set environments variables needed on execution
-        subject.environment_vars = {
+      s.environment_vars = {
           'COFFEE_MAKER_FILE' => 'Coffeemakerfile.yml'
       }

       # Define default arguments
-        subject.default_args = [
+      s.default_args = [
           '--verbose',
           '--no-ansi'
       ]

       # Replace special paths in execution output by a placeholder, so that the
       # compared outputs doesn't differ dependent on the absolute location where
       # your tested CLI was executed.
-        subject.has_special_path ROOT.to_s, 'ROOT'
+      s.has_special_path ROOT.to_s, 'ROOT'
     end
-    end

-    context do
+    context do |c|
       # Ignore certain files ...
-      ignores '.gitkeep'
+      c.ignores '.gitkeep'

       # ... or explicitly ignore all hidden files.
 (While the default is that they
       # are included in the file tree diff.)
-      include_hidden_files = true
+      c.include_hidden_files = true
     end

     describe 'Brew recipes' do